cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 and the twenty-sided ones.

-The abbreviation for six-sided dice is d6, the ones mostly used in Abyssal follow court with d4 and d20. "d" stands for dice and the number for the sides.
+The abbreviation for six-sided dice is d6, the ones mostly used in Abyssal follow court with d4 and d20.
+"D" stands for dice and the number for the sides.

 ### Dice Mathematics